epfl-ada/ada-2021-project-aaaf/index.md

 3. The second interesting example is `brexit` tag that literally does not exist before the 2016 and afer shows a disruptive growth to one of the most popular.

 ### Data Enrichment
 Previously we descibed the concept that each point in the dataset is a pair of the idea and the person who was quoted.
-Of course, there are a lot of the quotes without any sense, but in this case we could treat them as "idea-empty" phrases.
-In order to get more insights about the data we merged on of the data subsets ('climate-change') with a **WikiData API**.
-As a result we obtain personal data for the persons linked with the quote.
-In some cases several persons are associated with the quote, in such cases we use majority vote if possible or randomly in equivalent cases.
+Of course, there are many quotes without any sense, but in this case, we could treat them as “idea-empty” phrases.
+We merged one of the data subsets (‘climate-change) with a **WikiData API** to get more insights into the data.
+As a result, we obtain personal data for the persons linked with the quote.
+In some cases, several persons are associated with the quote.
+We use a majority vote if possible or randomly in equivalent cases in such cases.
 ### Identifying biases
-As we know, the dataset was collected by parsing the data the news articles in English.
-It meanse that our dataset could be presentative only for the English-speakers part of the world.
-Our hypothesis is that big part of the content would be produced by USA and UK.
-In order to check thi bias we plot the quotes distribution by countries for `climate change` for 2008.
+As we know, the dataset was collected by parsing the data of the news articles in English.
+Therefore, our dataset could be presentative only for the English-speakers part of the world.
+We hypothesize that USA and UK would produce a big part of the content.
+To check the bias, we plot the quotes distribution by countries for `climate change` for 2008.

 {% include initial_analysis/countries_distribution_climate_change_2008.html %}

-As we can see, USA dominates in the dataset.
-Since the `climate change' is a very popular topic and we have also checked the distribution for other years we could be sure that **USA is presented the best in the dataset**
+As we can see, the USA dominates in the dataset.
+Since climate change is a prevalent topic and we have also checked the distribution for other years, we could be sure that the **USA is presented the best in the dataset.**
+Moving further, we decided to check the geographical data more precisely.
+We plotted the distribution of the States where people work or if their workplace is empty on WikiData.
+We used place of birth.
+Inside-US geographical distribution is concentrated in District of Columbia - where Washington is located.

 Moving further we decided to check the geographical data more precisely.
 We ploted the distribution of the States where people work or in case their work place in empty on WikiData we used place of birth.
 Inside-US geogaphical distribution is concentrated in Distric of Columbia - there Washington is located.